 Whilst we shouldn’t be travelling this summer, we can look forward to foreign holidays later in the year.
 You can pass the time just now by planning and preparing.
 It’s always good to have something holiday-related to do, to get you excited, while you wait for your departure date.
 If you are planning a holiday to Spain, here are some things to do to prepare.

 Make an itinerary

 One of the most fun things to do in preparation for a holiday is to plan your holiday itinerary.
 Sometimes you might feel like you want to take it easy and do what you want in the moment when you’re on holiday, but if you want to make the most of your trip to Spain, an itinerary is essential.
-Do some research and figure out what you want to do and see while you’re in the area.
+Do some research and figure out what you want to do and what landmarks you want to see while you’re in the area.
 Spain has a particularly excellent tourist board website that’s packed with ideas and important information.
 Similarly, if you are heading to the city of Barcelona, their online resources are great too.